ibm-cloud-architecture/refarch-eda/docs/evt-src/README.md

 The event driven reference architecture provides support for event driven microservices, this is microservices are connected and communicate via the pub/sub communication protocol within the Event Backbone.

 With Kafka as the event backbone and pub/sub messaging provider, microservices can use the Kafka API's to publish and listen for events.

 [Read more ...](docs/servicemesh/README.md) for more details

 # Event Standards and Schemas

 Where we have control as the producer of an event we should consider having an event schema and following a standard to provide the best opportunity for portability of the solutions across cloud environments.
 With a lack of formal standards, a working group under the Cloud Native Computing Foundation (CNCF) has recently been formed to define and propose [Cloud Events](https://cloudevents.io/) as the standard.

-Our recommendation is follow CloudEvents where we have the ability to define the event structure and so pass "CloudEvents" through the event backbone.
+Our recommendation is to follow CloudEvents where we have the ability to define the event structure and so pass "CloudEvents" through the event backbone.

 ## Supporting Products